This Week in Petroleum History, August 21 – 27

 Drilling at Oil Creek, Drake pioneered new drilling technologies, including a method of driving an iron pipe down to protect the bore’s integrity.
 But after five months of financial setbacks and drilling problems, the locals called the well “Drake’s Folly.”
 To improve his reputation, Connecticut investors addressed their letters to “Colonel” Edwin Drake.

 On a late summer day in 1859, Edwin Drake’s driller “Uncle Billy” Smith noticed oil floating at the top of the pipe.
 The bit had reached what would become known as the First Venango Sand.
 To begin pumping the oil, Drake borrowed a kitchen water pump.

 August 27, 1959 – Stamp celebrates Petroleum Centennial

-U.S. Postmaster General Arthur Summerfield addresses a large crowd gathered for “Oil Centennial Day” in Titusville, Pennsylvania.
-During his introduction of the new four-cent commemorative postage stamp, he describes the vital role of petroleum in war and peace.
+U.S. Postmaster General Arthur Summerfield addressed a large crowd gathered for “Oil Centennial Day” in Titusville, Pennsylvania.
+During his introduction of the new four-cent commemorative postage stamp, he described the role of U.S. petroleum in war and peace.

 “The American people have great reason to be indebted to this industry,” Summerfield proclaimed.
 “It has supplied most of the power that has made the American standard of living possible.”

 Fifty years later, the U.S. Postal Service Stamp Advisory Committee in 2009 rejected requests for a stamp recognizing the 150th anniversary of the U.S. petroleum industry.
 It earlier had granted commemorative stamps for Kermit the Frog and nine other Muppets.
 Learn more in the Centennial Oil Stamp Issue.